Regulation and prevalence of homeopathy: Spain

 In 2018, the Collegiate Medical Organization of Spain published a report in which it rejected homeopathy and other non-scientific medical practices; this report changed the organization's previous position, dating from 2009, when it had approved the recognition of homeopathy as a "medical procedure".
 The change was prompted by the activity of the Association to Protect the Sick from Pseudoscientific Therapies, which, among other actions, has produced a European manifesto for the change of laws that protect the sale of homeopathy in Europe.

 In 2020, a judge from Spain dismissed a lawsuit for slander that a group of homeopaths had filed against two critics of homeopathy (Fernando Cervera and Aurelio Duque).
 The sentence, which cited the Royal National Academy of Pharmacy, stated "no solo no funcionaba, sino que la homeopatía puede poner en riesgo la salud" ("it is not only ineffective, homeopathy can put [a person's] health at risk").
 It was the first time that a Spanish court ruled against homeopathy.

+In 2026, the Spanish ministry of Health ruled that homepathy was a "placebo" and that it could pose "a risk to health", without any evidence supporting its effects.